Table of Contents

-- Tinnitus – This refers to ringing in the ears.
+This refers to ringing in the ears.
 If you’ve ever been to a rock concert, this is the sound you heard later when you got to a quiet place.
 Sometimes it is more of a buzzing or rushing sound.
-Meniere’s patients deal with severe tinnitus that comes on suddenly.
+Meniere’s Disease patients deal with severe tinnitus that comes on suddenly.

-- Hearing loss – As Meniere’s progresses, hearing loss can grow worse.
+As Meniere’s progresses, hearing loss can grow worse.
 At first, low tones are lost.
-In more advanced cases, high tones are also lost leaving a patient hearing only in the middle frequency range.
+In more advanced cases, high tones are also lost leaving a patient hearing only in the middle-frequency range.
 A hearing test is an important part of getting a Meniere’s diagnosis as well as seeing how far along the syndrome is.

-- Fullness in the ear – because Meniere’s disease is related to excess fluid in the inner ear, the affected ear may feel full, or the patient may experience pressure inside the ear.
+Meniere’s disease is related to excess fluid in the inner ear, so the affected ear may feel full, or the patient may experience pressure inside the ear.

 There are very few medications that can help with these symptoms.
 Some people have regular injections into the ear.
 This procedure meets with varying degrees of success.
 In extreme cases, a doctor may recommend surgery.
 These invasive procedures can lead to permanent hearing damage and do not have a high success rate.

 As a result of the limited number of Meniere’s disease treatments available to patients, many have sought out natural remedies.
-Here are 5 ways to deal with Meniere’s that do not involve pharmaceuticals, injections, or surgeries.
+Here are 5 Meniere’s Disease natural treatment options that do not involve pharmaceuticals, injections, or surgeries.

 There are several other dietary changes that may be beneficial for Meniere’s patients.
 Some of the suggestions include:

 This subspecialty of chiropractic focuses on the top two bones of the spine, the C1 and C2.
 These bones help facilitate blood to the brain, protect the brainstem, and are located close enough to the ears for a misalignment to cause drainage issues.
-As a result, many patients who have Meniere’s are also found to have this particular misalignment.
+Many patients with Meniere’s Disease also have this type of misalignment.
 In one study involving 300 patients, 97% of the patients saw a 90% decrease in symptoms after receiving upper cervical chiropractic care.